BLAISE ALLYSEN KEARSLEY

 It was the hardest workshop I've ever done, but also one of the most important."

-— Jennifer Stewart (Dame Magazine)
+— Jennifer Stewart (Dame Magazine; MFA in Creative Writing)

 "I love that the readings center BIPOC, women, and LGBTQ voices.
 That has been an important and edifying element."